Broken Families and Broken Children

 After working for 10 years as a zoo-keeper in one of the Dutch zoos the time had come for a radical change.
 I quit my job and commenced training in Intercultural Studies.
 Mongolia came into the picture and I moved there after graduating in 2011.

 During the first two years of language study in Ulaanbaatar, Mongolia’s capital, I was confronted with the huge problem of homelessness.
-I saw homeless people everywhere and got in contact with them.
-Their hard and hopeless life, avoiding and negative attitude of the society, and the lack of governmental attention and care touched me deeply.
+I saw homeless people everywhere and made contact with them.
+Their hard and hopeless life, society’s avoidance and negative attitude towards them, and the lack of governmental attention and care touched me deeply.

 Complacency or Compassion?

-Eventually I decided to devote myself to this particular group of people.
-Beginning of 2015 I started the Sergelt project within GNS where I was already working together with Mongolian colleagues and volunteers.
+Eventually, I decided to devote myself to this particular group of people.
+Beginning 2015 I started the Sergelt project within GNS (Good Neighbour Society) where I was already working together with Mongolian colleagues and volunteers.

-My motivation and that of my Mongolian colleagues, is my belief that every person is equal and valuable and how deeply fallen or hopeless a person’s situation might be, gives hope for deliverance and new life.
-We want to reach out to the outcasts of the Mongolian society and inspire others to join us in giving them a hope and a future.
+My motivation and that of my Mongolian colleagues is the belief that every person is equal and valuable and no matter how deeply fallen or hopeless a person’s situation might be there is hope for deliverance and new life.
+We want to reach out to the outcasts of the Mongolian society and inspire others to join us by giving them a hope and a future.